 If you’re in Mongolia in early October, try to make it out for the Golden Eagle Festival in Ölgii.

-As most of Mongolia is very sparsely populated, expect to be offline most of the time while you’re in Mongolia.
+58 – In the countryside, internet access is non-existent: As most of Mongolia is extremely sparsely populated, expect to be offline most of the time while you’re travelling in Mongolia.

 For detailed info about the different plans offered by the telecoms, check out the Mongolia Prepaid SIM Card Wiki.

-And that’s it for my guide to backpacking Mongolia!
+And that’s it for my guide to travelling in Mongolia!
 I hope this helped you plan your Mongolia adventure.

-If you’ve got any questions about travelling in Mongolia, feel free to ask me!
+If you’ve got any questions about backpacking in Mongolia, feel free to ask me!

 Yay transparency!
 There are affiliate links in this guide.
 If you book or buy something using my links, I’ll make a bit of money at no extra cost to you.